Brushwood Junior School

 encourage children to use joined-up handwriting which is legible.

-A whole class approach is used with appropriate differentiation of support, task or outcome to allow all pupils to achieve.
+A whole class approach is used with appropriate scaffolding and challenge to allow all pupils to achieve including, the use of modelled and shared writing.
 Children have the opportunity to share and assess their own and each other’s writing, before having time to edit and improve their work.
+Success criteria is used to support pupils in understanding how to achieve, and working walls are used to support and display their learning.

 The impact of our curriculum is monitored through: